-The first new endeavor is the development of Big Ridge, a mountain lodge in Western North Carolina.
+The first new endeavor is the development of Big Ridge, a mountain club in Western North Carolina.
 Big Ridge will offer family and friends a simple and gracious home away from home, opportunities for convivial fellowship and quiet reflection, and a home base from which they can enjoy all the bucolic pleasures the mountains have to offer.

 For those who are curious, here are a few answers to some obvious questions: